SamuelNw/SamuelNw/ReadMe.md

-# Hi there 👋
+# Hi there 👋 I'm Sam!

-- 🔭 I’m Sam
-- 🌱 I am currently building software - with/in ReactJS and JavaScript & Python..
+A passionate Fullstack Software Engineer with a knack for building **efficient** and **scalable** Web Apps.

+- 🔭 Currently engineering solutions using **JavaScript**, **TypeScript**, and **Python**.
+- 🌱 Continuously learning and refining my skills in all **Web Engineering** fronts.
-- 👯 I’m looking to collaborate on any web and soon mobile projects
+- 👯 Open to collaborating on innovative web projects and contributing to open-source.
+- 🚀 Focused on delivering clean, maintainable code with a strong emphasis on quality and performance.
+- 🧩 In my free time, I enjoy solving LeetCode challenges
+- 😄 Pronouns: he/him
 - 📫 How to reach me: [Linktree](https://linktr.ee/SamuelNWanyoike)
-- 😄 Pronouns: he/him

 ![](https://komarev.com/ghpvc/?username=SamuelNw)